 This webinar for public health and disability service providers about including people with disabilities in public health plans and efforts was held October 17, 2017.

 The webinar, entitled Including People with Disabilities—Public Health Workforce Competencies, was presented by Dr. Adriane Griffen, Senior Director, Public Health & Leadership, at the Association of University Centers on Disability.
 This webinar washosted by The Rural Institute for Inclusive Communities and Dr. Meg Ann Traci, RTC:Rural colleague and Director of the Montana Disability and Health Program (MTDH).

-Update: this webinar was recorded and you can view the archived video here.
+This webinar was recorded and you can view the archived video and slides here.

-Dr. Griffen will provide an overview of the competencies and linkages to public health accreditation and information on local and national resources to help public health organizations strengthen their workforce and better include people with disabilities.
-The webinar will also provide a forum for participants to discuss current resources and strategies being used by others in the field.
+Dr. Griffen provided an overview of the competencies and linkages to public health accreditation and information on local and national resources to help public health organizations strengthen their workforce and better include people with disabilities.
+The webinar also provided a forum for participants to discuss current resources and strategies being used by others in the field.

 For more information about including people with disabilities in public health, visit www.disabilityinpublichealth.org.

 To access the previous webinar recording and download the presentation slides, click here: Including People with Disabilities: Public Health Workforce Competencies, January 24, 2017.